-Q: Are there any health benefits that come from HVAC systems cleaning?
+Q: Are there any health benefits associated with HVAC and duct cleaning?

-A: Heating, ventilation, and air conditioning (HVAC) systems have been shown to act as a collection source for a variety of contaminants that have the potential to affect health, such as mold, fungi, bacteria, and very small particles of dust.
-The removal of such contaminants from the HVAC systems and home should be considered as one component in an over all plan.
+A: Heating, ventilation, and air conditioning (HVAC) systems have been shown to act as a collection source for a variety of contaminants that have the potential to affect health.
+Contaminants may include mold, fungi, bacteria, and very small particles of dust.
+Cleaning the ducts in your home is a contributing factor to healthy indoor air quality.

 Q: Will HVAC system cleaning reduce our home energy bills?

-A: Research by the U.S. EPA has demonstrated that HVAC system cleaning may allow systems to run more efficiently by removing debris from sensitive mechanical components.
-Clean, efficient systems are less likely to breakdown, have a longer life span, and generally operate more effectively than dirty systems.
+A: Research by the U.S. EPA has shown that HVAC system and duct cleaning may allow heating and cooling units to run more efficiently by removing debris from sensitive mechanical components.
+Clean, efficient systems are less likely to break down, have a longer lifespan, and typically operate more effectively than dirty systems.

 Q: How should a residential HVAC system be cleaned?